thewtex/thesis/introduction/background_and_significance.rst

 is used in conjunction with intravascular ultrasound (IVUS) [Stephens2009,Marcu2005]_.
 Anatomical guidance is provided by IVUS which is registered with the TRFS signal.
-TRFS detects autofluorescence from elastic, collagen, lipids, and by products of inflammatory processes to characterize the local biochemical composition.
+TRFS detects autofluorescence from elastic, collagen, lipids, and by-products of inflammatory processes to characterize the local biochemical composition.

-A methods that focus on collagen content is polarization-sensitive OCT (PSOCT) [Nadkarni2009]_.
+A method that focuses on collagen content is polarization-sensitive OCT (PSOCT) [Nadkarni2009]_.
 Many different types of collagen fibers, primarily Type I and Type III, provide the majority of tensile strength and elasticity in healthy arteries [Plenz2003]_.
-While smooth muscles migrate from the media to the intima to increase extracellular collagen during atherosclerosis, MMPs cause proteolysis of the collagen and apoptosis of intimal smooth muscle cells resulting in a net loss of collagen content [Newby1999]_.
+While smooth muscle cells migrate from the media to the intima in order to increase extracellular collagen during atherosclerosis, MMPs cause proteolysis of the collagen and apoptosis of intimal smooth muscle cells resulting in a net loss of collagen content [Newby1999]_.
 In addition to high resolution plaque microstructure from OCT, PSOCT measures tissue birefringence.